 If a new query “Worker Fall from Height” is given by the user, the system first processes the query through SoA and obtains the tokens of original query, i.e. “worker”, “fall” and “height”.
 Then each token in the processed original query is prior scanned to find out its related words in the pre-defined lexicon.
 The terms not found in the pre-defined risk-related lexicon are expanded by using synonyms in WordNet.
 As only “fall” exists in the keyword list of pre-defined lexicon, the pre-defined lexicon is used for expansion of “fall” and the synonyms of WordNet is used for expansion of “worker” and “height”.
 The related words for “fall” are “falling” and “drop”.
 The related words for “worker” are “actor”, “prole”, “proletarian” and “doer”.
 And the related words for “height” are “tallness”, “peak”, “tiptop”, “acme”, “summit”, “meridian”, “altitude”, “pinnacle”, “top”, “stature”, “elevation” and “superlative”.
 Thirdly, the system filters the original query and expanded query by scanning the risk case content corpus and deleting those terms that do not appear in the corpus.
 After filtering, the original query are “worker”, “fall” and “height” and the expanded terms are “drop”, “peak”, “summit”, “altitude”, “top”, “pinnacle”, “stature” and “elevation”.

 In the third step, the processed original query and expanded query are first extended to the corpus as the last two strings in the list.
 Then the system performs the calculation of TF-IDF weights and establishes the corresponding term-document matrix (shown in Figure 8).
-Lastly, the similarity between the query and each risk case is computed by using Equation (6) and the system returns the ranked top 10 similar risk cases to the end users.
+Finally, the similarity between the query and each risk case is computed by using Equation (6) and the system returns the ranked top 10 similar risk cases to the end users.
 The result is shown in Table 2.

 Table 2 Top 10 similar cases of “Worker Fall from Height”